-Two growth patterns of new particles were observed and occurred seasonally, i.e., Class I showed a clear "banana shape" growth of new particles and occurred only in the springtime (4 days out of 7 NPF days), while Class II showed no apparent growth of new particles at ~11 nm and occurred in the springtime (3 days out of 7 NPF days) and always in the wintertime.
+- confirmed to be enhanced at the street site relative to the rooftop site in wintertime, characterized by 3-5 times higher in NPF rate and 24-50% increase of new particle yields.
+The largely increased NPF rates were argued due to the nucleation of $H_2SO_4$ enhanced by additional chemicals such as organics and amines from vehicle emissions.
+The in-depth analysis results suggested that the new particle yields were possibly determined slightly more by the concentration of sulfuric acid vapor than additional organics. - Two growth patterns of new particles were observed and occurred seasonally, i.e., Class I showed a clear "banana shape" growth of new particles and occurred only in spring (4 days out of 7 NPF days), while Class II showed no apparent growth of new particles at $\sim 11$ nm and occurred in spring (3 days out of 7 NPF days) and in winter.
 Sulfuric acid can explain only 2.3%-18% of the new particle growth in Class I, and therefore are unlikely the crucial species determining two particle growth patterns.
-Through a comprehensive analysis and combining widely recognized contribution of oxidized biogenic organics in growing particles in literature, we suggest that semi-volatile species oxidized from biogenic organics in presence of strong photochemical reactions play an important role in the growth of new particles > 10 nm.
+Through a comprehensive analysis, we proposed that some semi-volatile species oxidized from biogenic organics in presence of strong photochemical reactions likely played an important role in the growth of new particles > 10 nm.